Facts you Must Know about Cochlear Implants

 There is a huge difference between hearing aids and cochlear implants.
 While hearing aids only amplify sound, cochlear implants change sound vibrations into signals so that they can bypass the injured areas of your ear.
 If a hearing aid is not helping you enough, you must find out if you may be a Cochlear Implant candidate.

 2. It Is not connected Through Your skull

 As most people can only see the external processor of the implant, they have this wrong notion.
 The truth is, you will require surgery to insert the receiver part of the cochlear implants and the electrodes.

 Do you understand the difference between water resistance and water-proof?
 Then you will know whether the cochlear implants you are choosing is good for swimming or not.
 You can wear a water-resistant device while swimming or taking part in different water sports.
 However, if your machine is water-resistant, you just have to remove the external device before going into the water.

 4. You Can Play Sports

-For the sports that require you to wear a helmet, you have to wear protective headgear to protect the external device.
+For sports that require you to wear a helmet, you have to wear protective headgear to protect the external device.
 Otherwise, you do not even have to wear any headgear for protecting the device.
-From gymming to playing sports like football and basketball, you can do everything while wearing the implant.
+From doing gym to playing sports like football and basketball, you can do everything while wearing the cochlear implants.

 5. Age Does Not Matter